zeruhur/plerion/012_starfaring_adventures.md

 # Starfaring Adventures

 In the Five Galaxies starfaring travel is as commons as traveling by plane nowadays.

-Planets, regions and nation communicate and trade through routes, which are discovered continuously through the oddspace.
-Due to the limit capacity of fuel tanks, it is commonly recommend to trace routes to end travel in well-known star systems, or at least in one served by a base to refuel.
+- Planets, regions and nation communicate and trade through routes, which are discovered continuously through the oddspace.
+- Due to the limit capacity of fuel tanks, it is commonly recommend to trace routes to end travel in well-known star systems, or at least in one served by a base to refuel.

-Nevertheless, venture out on a mission is a risky business that involves facing uncharted expanses, landing on unknown planets facing its alien culture, or face the dangers of an abandoned installation or a derelict, or even face the risk of encountering hostile ships and pirates.
+- Venture out on a mission is a risky business that involves facing uncharted expanses, landing on unknown planets facing its alien culture, or face the dangers of an abandoned installation or a derelict, or even face the risk of encountering hostile ships and pirates.

 <img id="starfaringimg" class="bottonimg" src="_assets/space-1579231.jpg">

-Generally, the referee will provide a map of the local sub-sector with a clear indication of the presence of service stations and the known dangers.
-It can be assumed that the Charted Space map was purchased and installed on the ship's systems, but this obviously will not contain data on uncharted  star systems, or secret or illegal installations.
+The referee will provide a map of the local sub-sector with a clear indication of the presence of service stations and the known dangers.
+Assumed that the Charted Space map was purchased and installed on the ship's systems, but this obviously will not contain data on uncharted star systems, or secret or illegal installations.

 ## Contingencies in space

 Each time a starship exits oddspace, the referee should determine a random event that will affect the next moves of the adventure.
-This system is intended as a guideline.
-The referee will interpret the result in a way that best suits the fiction.

 | 2D6   | Event                                    |
 | ----- | ---------------------------------------- |